 - Heavy Vehicle (Vehicle Standards) National Regulation

-Led by the NTC, the HVNL is the result of a collaborative process involving industry and government to develop a nationally consistent approach to heavy vehicle legislation and regulation based on the model laws.
+The HVNL is the result of a collaborative process led by the NTC.
+It involved industry and government to develop a nationally-consistent approach to heavy vehicle legislation and regulation based on model laws developed by the NTC.

 The HVNL and its regulations commenced on 10 February 2014.

-The HVNL as passed by the Queensland Parliament is the template for implementation by the other participating states and territories in their parliaments.
+The HVNL as passed by the Queensland Parliament is adopted for implementation by the other participating states and territories in their parliaments.